A Novel Geometry-Aware GPR-Based Energy-Efficient and Low-Overhead Channel Estimation Scheme: Introduction

 \subsection{Related Works}

-Channel estimation is a central problem in wireless systems, with pilot-based methods forming the backbone of practical implementations~\cite{Emil2024, 6gResilWhite}.
-Classical LS estimation directly inverts the pilot measurement operator and therefore requires a large pilot overhead to maintain numerical stability under noise.
-MMSE estimation mitigates this limitation by exploiting second-order channel statistics to regularize the inversion~\cite{Nandana_white, Emil2024}.
-However, MMSE presumes accurate knowledge of channel second-order statistics, which are difficult to acquire in practice~\cite{Jieao2025IEEE_TIT, Emil_Correlation_2024_Conference}.
-The associated covariance acquisition overhead and stationarity assumptions fundamentally limit the scalability of MMSE under realistic wireless propagation conditions~\cite{demir2022channel}.
+The standard approach to CSI acquisition is to transmit known pilot sequences, enabling the receiver to estimate the channel~\cite{fodor2017overview}.
+Under orthogonal training, the minimum pilot length must equal the number of transmit antennas~\cite{Emil2024}.
+As antenna counts grow, this pilot overhead becomes a major limitation for least squares (LS) and minimum mean-square error (MMSE) estimators~\cite{Nandana_white, Jieao2025IEEE_TIT}.
+While MMSE improves accuracy by exploiting second‑order statistics, it requires prior knowledge of the channel covariance, which is often difficult to estimate in practice~\cite{shah2026improved, R2_Holographic}.

-CS-based techniques reduce pilot overhead by exploiting sparsity in the angular or delay domain~\cite{Siganl_Recovery_2010}.
-By representing the channel in a discrete dictionary of array response vectors, sparse recovery methods reconstruct the channel from a reduced number of pilot observations~\cite{Tony_OMP_TIT2011, donoho2010message}.
-These approaches are effective when propagation is dominated by a few grid-aligned specular paths~\cite{shah2025lowoverhead}.
-However, continuous angular spreads violate the discrete sparsity assumption in rich-scattering, near-field, or wideband environments~\cite{ADMM_algo_Sig_letter_2018}.
-The resulting basis mismatch leads to power leakage, reconstruction bias, and increased sensitivity to noise~\cite{ADMM_algo_Sig_letter_2018, Matrix_Completion_Zhiwei2025}.
+Compressed sensing (CS)-based approaches reduce pilot overhead by exploiting angular or delay sparsity~\cite{Tony_OMP_TIT2011}.
+Using a dictionary of array response vectors, methods like orthogonal matching pursuit (OMP) and approximate message passing (AMP) estimate the channel with low pilot overhead~\cite{Tony_OMP_TIT2011, donoho2010message}.
+These methods perform well when propagation is dominated by a few grid-aligned specular paths~\cite{shah2025lowoverhead}.
+However, continuous angular spreads, near-field effects, and rich scattering violate discrete sparsity assumptions, causing basis mismatch, power leakage, and reconstruction bias~\cite{ADMM_algo_Sig_letter_2018, Matrix_Completion_Zhiwei2025}.
+Matrix-completion-based methods assume that the channel matrix admits a useful low-rank structure and recover missing entries via convex nuclear-norm relaxation~\cite{xu2022low}.
+While often effective, such methods work best when the dominant spatial structure is globally coherent across the array; strong local variations or aperture-dependent behavior can weaken this assumption~\cite{Li2024NearField}.

-Matrix completion methods further extend this paradigm by assuming that the channel matrix is globally low rank, reflecting a limited number of dominant scattering clusters.
-Missing channel entries are recovered from partial pilot observations using convex relaxations such as joint nuclear- and $\ell_1$-norm minimization or alternating direction method of multipliers (ADMM)-based optimization~\cite{ADMM_algo_Sig_letter_2018, toh2010accelerated}.
-Although effective in capturing global channel structure, these formulations implicitly assume spatial stationarity across the array aperture.
-In practice, near-field curvature, multiple scattering clusters, and local non-stationarity induce rank variations across subarrays, violating the global low-rank assumption and leading to biased reconstruction or rank misestimation~\cite{Emil_Correlation_2024_Conference}.
-Consequently, both CS- and matrix-completion-based estimators are sensitive to rank errors, noise, and violations of low-rank assumptions in rich-scattering environments.